Dmitri Kessel: Early life

-Dmitri Kessel was born as Dmitri Kesselman in Kiev to the family of sugar beet farmers and landowners Solomon and Sonja Keselman.
-He had sisters Franya Solomonovna Keselman (1897–1959), Polya Morman and Manya Sweet.
+Dmitri Kessel was born as Dmitri Kesselman in Kiev to a Jewish family of sugar beet farmers and landowners.
+His parents were Solomon and Sonja Keselman.
+He had sisters Franya Keselman (1897–1959), Polya Morman and Manya Sweet.
 He grew up in the Podolia Governorate of Russia (now Ukraine).
 As a boy he learned to use a box camera to snap photos of friends, family and his everyday life.
 Involved with Ukrainian People's Party, he documented a massacre by Ukrainian villagers of pillaging Polish invaders but had his camera destroyed by the leader of the Ukrainian mob.
 From the age of ten Kessel trained at the Poltava Military Academy in Russia to serve as cavalry officer, and later joined the Red Army campaign against the Poles during the Polish–Soviet War (1919–21).

 On quitting the army, Kessel studied leather tanning and industrial chemistry in Moscow 1921–22.
 Whilst bidding his family farewell as they moved to Russia from Ukraine, he was arrested by Polish guards but escaped to Romania where he was again detained but released.